SJ23 Tech Tip F10, (Updated 2024-11-11)

 only manufacturer to supply a complete kit of the following: a new forestay wire

-e/w STA-LOK terminal, halyard lead, stanchion block,
+e/w Sta-Lok terminal, halyard lead, stanchion block,

 pre-feeder and furling control line with the furler.
 Everything included.
 Here's